6.01: Accredited Billing and Coding Schools

 When you’re looking for accredited medical coding schools online, make sure they maintain regional and CAHIIM accreditation.
 Accreditation ensures an employer or another school will recognize your degree.
 This process also allows students to apply for and receive federal funding to attend that school.
 You are not eligible for the Free Application for Federal Student Aid (FAFSA) unless enrolled in an accredited medical coding school.

 Degrees and Certificates

-Bachelor’s degrees in medical billing and coding are not offered frequently.
+Accredited online medical coding schools do not offer bachelor’s degrees as frequently.
 If you’re going to earn a bachelor’s degree in health informatics (the general field of health information, including collection, analysis, and management), you’ll want to look for managerial positions related to coding and billing, rather than coding and billing itself.
-We won’t be covering bachelor’s degrees here.

-Note that you may make an exception for professional organizations like the AAPC and the American Health Information Management Association, or AHIMA.
+You can make an exception for professional organizations like the AAPC and the American Health Information Management Association (AHIMA).
 Both of these professional organizations offer courses in medical billing and coding.
 However, since they’re not education bodies, they can’t be accredited.

-You should also make sure the school you attend offers courses in a variety of fields related to medical coding and billing.
-You’ll want to look for classes in coding and billing software, the healthcare process, anatomy and physiology, and general medical terminology.
+You should also make sure that each accredited online medical billing and coding school offers courses in the healthcare process, anatomy and physiology, and general medical terminology.
 If you’re going to invest in a degree or certificate, make sure you get the full spectrum of the medical billing and coding professions.

 Financial Aid for Accredited Medical Coding Schools Online